 The outer panels such as doors, fenders, hoods, and the trunk also use the pinch welding process.
 The average vehicle can have 3000-5000 pinch welds.

 The vehicle repair industry uses for a spot welder are accident and restoration work.
 If the panel is too badly damaged it is more cost-effective to replace the panel with a replacement part for a quality repair.
 Smaller in size and not robotic but it is still the same form of resistance welding.
+The repairers use special spot weld cutters to minimize damage in the removal to the vehicle in the spot weld removal process.

 Consumer Goods Industry